-- 4.0 Manifestation Clear glass panels capable of being mistaken for an unimpeded path of travel should be marked to make them visible by incorporating manifestation.
+4.0 Manifestation - Clear glass panels capable of being mistaken for an unimpeded path of travel should be marked to make them visible by incorporating manifestation.
 Manifestation employed shall be in form of opaque band of size not less than 20 mm in height and located at vertical distance from floor level to not less than 700 mm from upper edge of band and not more than 1200 mm to lower edge of the band.
-The manifestation shall preferably be permanent, e.g. etching of the glazing, but alternatively, if applied materials are used they shall be durable and not easily removed. - 5.0 Identification of Safety Glass All Safety Glass shall be indelibly and distinctly marked with type of glass, name or logo to identify the manufacturer, thickness of glass and BIS certification mark.
-Stickers are not permitted for these markings. - 6.0 Safety Glass Test requirements Glasses shall satisfy the relevant resistance to shock test, fragmentation test, warp test for TS and TF glass and LS and LF glass shall comply with light stability test, boil test and fracture and adhesion test in accordance with IS 2553 (Part 1).
+The manifestation shall preferably be permanent, e.g. etching of the glazing, but alternatively, if applied materials are used they shall be durable and not easily removed.

+5.0 Identification of Safety Glass - All Safety Glass shall be indelibly and distinctly marked with type of glass, name or logo to identify the manufacturer, thickness of glass and BIS certification mark.
+Stickers are not permitted for these markings.

+6.0 Safety Glass Test requirements - TS and TF glasses shall satisfy the relevant resistance to shock test, fragmentation test and warp test and LS and LF glass shall comply with light stability test, boil test and fracture and adhesion test in accordance with IS : 2553 (Part 1).

-- 7.0 Precautions The following precautions should be taken to reduce the injuries that can result from glass breakage by: - a) Selecting glass of a suitable type, thickness and size, - b) Enhancing the person's awareness of the presence of glass by making glass visible (manifestation) - c) Minimizing manual handling of large pieces of glass during installation. - d) In case of external laminated glass facades, openable portions have to be left at regular distances as required for fire fighting and smoke exhaust. - e) Laminated glass with both glass panes toughened will not classify as safety glass.
+7.0 Precautions - The following precautions should be taken to reduce the injuries that can result from glass breakage by:

+- a) Selecting glass of a suitable type, thickness and size, - b) Enhancing the person's awareness of the presence of glass by making glass visible (manifestation), - c) Minimizing manual handling of large pieces of glass during installation, - d) In case of external laminated glass facades, openable portions have to be left at regular distances as required for fire fighting and smoke exhaust, - e) When laminated glass with both glass panes toughened is used for horizontal or sloped glazing, it may crumble as a blanket and fall out of the fixing, in the event of failure of both toughened glasses.
+Consider this factor while designing. - f) Any broken glass in any glazing should be removed immediately.